 For instance, if you are purchasing a working knife, you would probably want a tough material such as Delrin.
 If you are choosing a gentleman’s accessory, then you would want a decorative material such as Mother of Pearl or Abalone.

-Because the full list of modern knives is simply too extensive to list, we have instead listed out for you ten of the most popular modern pocket knives on the market today.
+Because a full list of high quality pocket knives for the modern user is simply too extensive, we have instead hand picked for you 14 of the best EDC knife picks on the market today.

-The Kershaw Blur Folding Knife is one of the most popular pocket knife selections on the market today, and also the best EDC knife for the money you can buy in our opinion.
-Kershaw is known for quality, but this knife is also very budget friendly, while not ignoring quality.
+The Kershaw Blur Folding Knife might be the best pocket knife on our list so far, and also the best EDC knife for the money in our opinion.
+Kershaw is known for quality and sturdiness, but this knife is also very budget friendly, while not skimping on durability.

 While Benchmade should be your go-to if you have the money, the Kershaw Blur, gives you a sleek and simple design as well as comfort and utility all in one package.